The History of Japanese Houses

 In around the eleventh century, when Japan's unique culture came into full bloom, members of the aristocracy began to build a distinctive style of house for themselves called shinden-zukuri.
 This type of house, which stood in the midst of a large garden, was symmetrical, and its rooms were connected with long hallways.
 It allowed residents to enjoy seasonal events and the beauty of nature.

 The houses of common people developed differently.
 Farmers in different regions of the country had houses that were adapted to local conditions.
-The houses built in the gassho style in Shirakawa-go, which is listed as a World Heritage site, are examples of residences in which common people lived.
+The houses built in the gassho-zukuri style in Shirakawa-go, which is listed as a World Heritage site, are examples of residences in which common people lived.
 Some farmers' houses had space to keep their cattle and horses indoors, while the houses of city dwellers were often squeezed close together along the streets.
 As urban homeowners were taxed based on the width of the front side of the house, their houses were built to be long and narrow.
-This style can still be seen today in older cities like Kyoto.
+This style can still be seen today in historical cities like Kyoto.

 Housing continued to develop in the Meiji period (1868-1912).
 Some towns had houses built in the kura-zukuri style, which featured Japanese-looking exteriors but were made from more fire-resistant materials.
 The style that is the basis for Japanese houses today, which usually have a long hallway through the middle of the house with rooms on each side, is said to combine foreign culture with the style of the house preferred by the samurai.

 Japanese: 五箇山 合掌造り集落